 Fairey Fulmar II

-The Fulmar was Britain's most advanced carrier fighter at the start of the Pacific war.
-Developed from a prewar light bomber, it was a very large aircraft, and in spite of having a second seat for a navigator there was no rear-firing gun.
+The Fulmar was Britain's most advanced carrier fighter at the start of the Pacific War.
+It was a very large aircraft, and in spite of having a second seat for a navigator there was no rear-firing gun.
 The Fulmar had good range and was surprisingly maneuverable for a two-seat fighter, and did well enough in the Mediterranean against the Italian and second-line German fighters it usually encountered.
 However, it was no match for a Zero.
 This, and the low aircraft capacity of British carriers, prevented Britain from participating in any significant carrier battles.

 by the Seafire, and was relegated